woofwoofinc/rktmachine/docs/building.rst

 The ``tools.qcow2`` image file contains binaries needed for VM setup which are too large to be delivered by Cloud Init.
 Specifically, it contains:

-- acbuild binaries for building new container images on the CoreOS VM.
+- buildah binaries for building new container images on the CoreOS VM.
 - OCI image and runtime tools.
 - skopeo for working with and converting container images on the CoreOS VM.
 - docker2aci for converting Docker images to ACI format.